 • Works-in-progress will not be accepted during the 2018 festival.

 • Top Race Relations/Social Awareness themed works will receive special recognition.

-Films are weighted in nine (9) separate categories and averaged as follows:
+Films are weighted in eight (8) separate categories, rated and averaged as follows:

 -Originality / Creativity